MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 If you need further assistance, reach out to us [**via helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### How can I migrate my Community Training installation to a new subscription

-Unfortunately, the support for moving the Community Training resource across resource groups and subscriptions is not yet available.
-We are working to enable this functionality and will make it available to you in our future releases.

 ## Teams Integration

-### How does Microsoft Community Training integration with Microsoft Teams work?
+### How does Community Training integration with Microsoft Teams work?

 Organizations can enable Microsoft Teams as an endpoint for the Community Training.
-Once it is enabled, learners can consume training content within Microsoft Teams (Web, Desktop and Mobile) and no separate application is needed.
+Once it is enabled, learners can consume training content within Microsoft Teams (Web, Desktop, and Mobile) and no separate application is needed.

 In the case of a Microsoft Team's setup, all the existing groups/teams will be automatically imported and synced to the Community Training to make it easy for administrators and Teams owners to assign courses and track completion.

 For more details, please visit [**teams integration page**](https://communitytraining.microsoft.com/products/teams/).

-### How do I enable Microsoft Community Training for Learning inside Microsoft Teams?
+### How do I enable Community Training for Learning inside Microsoft Teams?

-Microsoft Community Training allows organizations to enable self-paced learning inside Microsoft Teams across web, mobile, and desktop apps.
+Community Training allows organizations to enable self-paced learning inside Microsoft Teams across web, mobile, and desktop apps.

-For more details, visit [**our website**](https://communitytraining.microsoft.com/teams/) to know how Community Training platform integrates with Microsoft Teams, visitthewebsite.
+For more details, visit [**our website**](https://communitytraining.microsoft.com/teams/) to know how Community Training platform integrates with Microsoft Teams, visit the website.

 In case you already have an instance deployed, follow these steps to create the [**Teams app for your training instance**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md).